kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 It does not eliminate the value of a large ecosystem.
 Production experience, third-party integrations, independent bug reports, and public knowledge still matter.
 But for the narrow question “can the AI agent use the framework correctly today?”, current authoritative context can matter more than how many 2018 blog posts the model absorbed during pretraining.

-## Documentation and Skills Solve Different Problems
+## Documentation and Skills Solve Different Problems { #documentation-skills-solve-different }

 The Skill should not replace documentation.
 That distinction is essential.